-However, if you have been negligent and didn’t clean your air fryer regularly, there might be a fair amount of baked on grease in air fryer.
-In this article, you will learn how to clean baked on grease from air fryer.
+However, if you have been negligent and didn’t clean your air fryer regularly, there might be a fair amount of baked-on grease in the air fryer.
+In this article, you will learn how to clean baked on grease from the air fryer.

 Basics To Follow:

 Air fryers use a small amount of oil for cooking, but grease can still build up on the bottom after prolonged use.
 The best practice is to take out the basket or the pan after use and clean it thoroughly.

 By doing this, you prevent any grease from falling to the bottom of your air fryer.
 The cooking accessories of most air fryers are dishwasher safe so cleaning them after every use is easy.